10 Unmissable hikes in Thailand

 Start / Finish point: Start: Trailhead near Chiang Mai Zoo / Finish: Doi Suthep Temple

 The trailhead can be found just up the road from Chiang Mai Zoo.
-There’s a small amount of parking for scooters at the trailhead, but I would recommend getting a taxi or songthaew to the start, that way you can get a taxi straight from the finish at Wat Doi Suthep back to your accommodation.
+There’s a small amount of parking for scooters at the trailhead, but I would recommend getting a taxi or songthaew to the start.
+That way, you can get a taxi straight from the finish at Wat Doi Suthep back to your accommodation.
 You could also catch the R1 or R3 local bus to Chiang Mai university or Chiang Mai zoo and walk to the start from there.

 The trail starts with a gentle 1.5km upward hike to Wat Phra Lat.
 This section of the trail is well marked and the path is easy to follow.
 Make sure you stop for a while at Wat Phra Lat to explore this tranquil temple.
 Used as a resting point for Monk’s travelling to Wat Doi Suthep, Wat Phra Lat is much more subtle than other temples you may have visited in Thailand.
 You won’t find much gold leaf here, but the understated temple, nestled in the rainforest, is really peaceful and beautiful.
 Sit at the top of the small waterfall for views over Chiang Mai whilst you rest your legs.